Adam and Jenn O'Neal Adam and Jenn O'Neal

 We so enjoyed having so many out to the farm to share our knowledge.
 We love getting to meet new people who share our excitement and love of plants.

-Not only did we hold on-farm classes, but we also launched our first ever online course on growing lavender in the Midwest.
+Not only did we hold on-farm classes, but we also launched our first ever online course on growing lavender.
 We weren’t sure online learning was going to be something people were interested in, but we were oh so wrong.
 It’s been super popular!

 The final offering we’ve centered around lavender is our lavender products, which I kind of talked briefly about in the beginning.